Michael Hudson (reporter): Awards

 Hudson's post-financial-crisis work on The Great Mortgage Cover-Up was recognized with an Excellence in Financial Journalism Award from the New York State Society of Certified Public Accountants as well as two "Best-in-Business" awards from the Society of American Business Editors and Writers.

 For his work at ICIJ, he has shared numerous accolades, including a Barlett and Steele Gold Medal, three George Polk Awards, four Scripps Howard awards and four Investigative Reporters and Editors awards.
 ICIJ's World Bank investigation, which Hudson led as project editor and reporter/writer, won a dozen honors, including an Overseas Press Club Award, a National Headliner Award and an Online News Association Award for Innovation in Investigative Reporting (Large Media Category).

 Publications and broadcast appearances

-Hudson's writing has appeared in a number of publications, including Le Monde, El Pais, The Sydney Morning Herald, Forbes, The Hill, The New York Times, The Washington Post, AARP: The Magazine, The Huffington Post, Washington Monthly and National Law Journal.
+Hudson's writing has appeared in a number of publications, including Le Monde, El Pais, The Sydney Morning Herald, Forbes, The New York Times, The Washington Post, AARP: The Magazine, The Huffington Post, Washington Monthly and National Law Journal.
 He has appeared on C-SPAN, NBC Nightly News, and National Public Radio's Morning Edition, Talk of the Nation, and Fresh Air with Terry Gross.
 Hudson has been interviewed by Mother Jones.